arpitbbhayani/articles/blogs/process-of-replication.md

 The answer to this situation is simple; it is not mandatory to take a point-in-time snapshot of Master and create Replica out of it.
 We can also do it on a blank data node with no hiccups at all.
 The only caveat here is that when we set up Replication on a blank data node, it will have to pull in all the update operations on the Master node and apply them to its own copy of the data.

 When a Replica needs to pull in literally every single update operation and apply, it will take a far longer time to catch up with the Master.
-Replica will start with an extremely high Replica lag, but eventually, this lag will reduce.
+The Replica will start with an extremely high Replica lag, but eventually, this lag will reduce.
 Nonetheless, it will take a lot of time to catch the Master, rendering this approach unsuitable.

 When the point-in-time snapshot is taken, the sequence number of the Master, at that instant, is also captured.
 This way, when the Replication is set up on this copy of data, it will have far fewer operations to replicate before it catches up with the Master.
 Hence, instead of creating Replica from scratch, setting it up from a recent point-in-time snapshot of Master makes the Replica quickly catch up with the Master.